jumpingjoy/watchnationpro/fitness-improvements.md

         name: 'How to Use Smartwatches to Improve Ladies Fitness'

 ---
-{% include image.html img="apple-watch-6.webp" alt="Alt for image" caption="
+{% include image.html img="general-health-tracking-smartwatch.webp" alt="Alt for image" caption="fitness-tracking-with-smartwatch" align="center" %}
-Apple Watch Series 6 Review" align="center" %}

 ## Dangers and Facts about Calorie and Obesity